Preparing your application

 - Does planning permission need to be in place before applying for BLRF2?

 No. Planning permission (if appropriate for the site) is not a requirement at the point of application.
-However, if planning permission is a dependency for land release by the end of March 2026, confidence in achieving this permission will be assessed as part of the gateway criteria.
+However, if planning permission is a dependency for land release by 31 March 2027, confidence in achieving this permission will be assessed as part of the gateway criteria.

 - allocated housing in a council’s local plan

 - outline planning consent granted and/or full application in the process of being submitted/considered

 - exception site where there is an evidence of a level of confidence that will receive planning (if appropriate).